JeffreyIEscobar/Password_Generator/README.md

 # Password Generator

 This is a simple web application built with Flask that generates random passwords based on user input.
+User can choose the amount of characters and press 'Generate Password'

 ## Technologies Used